2musketeers/hello-world/README.md

 # hello-world
-Today is Jul 3th, I had a homemade sandwich at home.
-First time to login Github, kind of excited.
+Today is Jul 3th, First time to login Github, kind of excited.
+What a wonderful day!